RubyLearning/blog/content/post/2011/11/30/do-you-ponder-what-to-name-things-in-your-code.md

 categories:
 - Beginners
 - Ruby
-date: 2011-11-30
 layout: post
 permalink: /2011/11/30/do-you-ponder-what-to-name-things-in-your-code/
 tags:
 - code
 - programming
 - ruby programming
-thesis_description:
-- Do you ponder what to name things in your code?
-A guest post on RubyLearning by Evan Light.
-thesis_keywords:
-- Programming,Ruby programming,code,TDD,BDD,naming
-title: Do you ponder what to name things in your code?
 topsy_short_url:
 - http://bit.ly/vy1E0m
 ---